translucentapp/.github/profile/README.md

 ## Background
 - Translucent was founded by CEO Michael Wood, who had previously co-founded Dext/Recipt Bank, and is backed by some of the biggest names in the accounting space.
-- Launched in 2022, London-based Translucent has built a team of 16 people across Europe and has [raised £2.7M pre-seed](https://www.translucent.io/blog/pre-seed).
+- Launched in 2022, London-based Translucent has built a team of 32 people across Europe and has raised £2.7M pre-seed and [£5M seed](https://www.translucent.io/blog/seed).

 ## The problem
 - Current SMB accounting systems are designed to hold the data of a single company in a single location.